Nicky Lopez Player Props: Royals vs. Rays

 Rays Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Rays pitching staff ranks 11th in the league.
+- The Rays pitching staff ranks 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Rays have the second-ranked team ERA across all MLB pitching staffs (3.56).
+- The Rays' 3.63 team ERA ranks second across all MLB pitching staffs.

-- Rays pitchers combine to allow the seventh-fewest home runs in baseball (78 total, one per game).
+- The Rays rank 11th in baseball in home runs given up (81 total, one per game).

-- Chirinos gets the start for the Rays, his fourth of the season.
-He is 3-2 with a 2.72 ERA and 20 strikeouts through 43 2/3 innings pitched.
+- Glasnow (2-1) takes the mound for the Rays in his sixth start of the season.
+He's put together a 4.97 ERA in 25 1/3 innings pitched, with 33 strikeouts.

-- The right-hander's most recent appearance was on Sunday against the San Diego Padres, when he went 4 2/3 innings, surrendering three earned runs while giving up six hits.
+- His most recent appearance came on Tuesday against the Baltimore Orioles, when the righty went 4 1/3 innings, surrendering six earned runs while allowing six hits.

-- The 29-year-old has put up an ERA of 2.72, with 4.2 strikeouts per nine innings, in 10 games this season.
-Opponents have a .196 batting average against him.
+- The 29-year-old has an ERA of 4.97, with 11.7 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .229 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.